liangjian12/HERMIT/README.md

 run demo_LSOAII_FMR_by_Task_clustering.m
 or demo_easySHARE_FMR_by_Task_clustering.m

-To see feature-based prediction performances of MOE models, run similar .m files in data/train_and_results_MOE
+To see feature-based prediction performances of MOE models, run similar .m files in data/train_and_results_MOE.
+File names differentiate on the keyword "FMR" and "MOE".

 To see concordant scores of tasks: open folder detect_anomaly_tasks